 NSW and Victoria to trial cross-border emergency comms

-Frontlines responders working between NSW and Victoria will soon be able to access improved communications when responding to natural disasters across borders, with a new radio communications trial announced at the National Emergency Ministers Meeting in Darwin last week.
+Frontline responders working between NSW and Victoria will soon be able to access improved communications when responding to natural disasters across borders, with a new radio communications trial announced at the National Emergency Ministers Meeting in Darwin last week.

 The trial will test first responders’ ability to seamlessly switch between state radio networks, allowing teams to coordinate responses during emergencies even when crossing borders.
-This will enable them to operate on the same radio network and prevent them having to carry two radios to improve emergency response efforts.
+It will see emergency service crews’ radios automatically connect to the local network, enabling responders to stay in touch without needing to change devices or settings.

 The trial builds on the success of Australia’s first interstate radio roaming services, launched by NSW and Queensland in 2023.
 This service was critical during the response to Tropical Cyclone Alfred earlier this year when Queensland’s radio infrastructure was inaccessible, and emergency teams were able to switch seamlessly to the NSW network and continue operations without disruption.

 The trial is expected to begin later in the year and will be led by the NSW Telco Authority and Emergency Management Victoria.
+A proof of concept will run for the next few months.

 “This collaboration reflects a shared commitment to ensuring first responders have the tools to keep communities safe and connected,” said NSW Minister for Emergency Services Jihad Dib.